 Carol earned her physical therapy degree from the University of Colorado Medical Center in 1976.
 She moved to Portland in 1977 and was employed by a large physical therapy clinic for five years.
-She opened private practice in 1982, gradually developing a fine team of professionals and a respected name in the Portland health community.
+She opened a private practice in 1982, gradually developing a fine team of professionals and a respected name in the Portland health community.
 Many hours of post-graduate education each year give Carol her specialized skills in physical therapy and exceptional multi-faceted care.
-Her areas of special interest and expertise include women’s pelvic floor health, abdominal pain, pre and postpartum care, infant craniosacral and head/neck/face pain.
+Her areas of special interest and expertise include women’s pelvic floor health, abdominal pain, pre and postpartum care, infant craniosacral, and head/neck/face pain.
 Carol uses an eclectic approach to care, incorporating visceral/craniosacral, myofascial release, massage/mobilization, movement/exercise, and biofeedback techniques to restore health.
 She listens to her clients’ stories, encourages, and directs self-care.
-Carol enjoys spending time with her five children and three grandchildren.
-She travels with them throughout the northwest as the behind-the-scenes helper for the family’s Celtic and folk music band.
+Carol enjoys spending time with her 5 children and 7 grandchildren.
 You will find her hiking, gardening, or swimming in mountain lakes for relaxation.

 She is a member of:

 Carol will come talk with your local support and community groups.
 She volunteers at the free craniosacral treatment clinic for infants.

 “Carol, I just wanted to say THANK YOU again for all your help and assistance with my physical therapy.
 It has been such help and a blessing.
 I am so grateful.
 Your whole office was so gracious.
 Thank you so much.” – AJC

 Dr. Julie Krueger, PT, DPT earned her Doctor of Physical Therapy degree from Pacific University in Forest Grove, Oregon in 2008 after completing her Bachelor of Science in Exercise Science from the University of Texas – Arlington in 2004.